 By providing education opportunities and infrastructure for schools, the ECLT Foundation helps give children a better chance to succeed in life – a means to escape poverty, training for a job that uses their gifts and talents, and someday, an income to support their own children so that they can end the vicious cycle of child labour.

-Teens who are in or have graduated from vocational training
+Teens who are in or graduated from Model Farm Schools

 Through vocational trainings and apprenticeships, Tanzania’s youth acquire skills to get a job and earn an income that can help them live the life they want.